 In the aftermath of COVID-19, the electricity industry will play a particularly crucial role in rebuilding economies.
 For many countries faced with massive job cuts and stressed healthcare systems, a stable, secure, and affordable electricity supply could mean the difference between moving forward and falling behind.
-Here, we look at four crucial areas in which the industry can catalyse economic opportunity in a post-COVID-19 reality.
+Here, we look at four crucial areas in which the energy industry can catalyse economic growth in a post-COVID-19 reality.

 Coronavirus COVID-19 has focused the spotlight on a fundamental element of modern society that goes hand-in-hand with electrification — internet connectivity.
 With many people transitioning into work-from-home lifestyles and turning to digital means of transacting, that link between connectivity, electrification, and opportunity has never been more apparent.

 Electrification and digital transformation also can provide a dual catalyst to reinvigorate developing economies in the wake of COVID-19.
 The World Bank estimates that 60% of global GDP will be digitised by 2022.
 Without access to electricity, the true value of digital transformation is unlikely to be realised.

 Some utilities are already pioneering an integrated approach to this digital-electrification journey.
 Malaysia’s Tenaga Nasional Berhad (TNB) entered the broadband market in 2019, announcing a partnership with communications service provider Maxis to provide enhanced internet speeds across the nation.
 The move will provide a leg-up for the nation’s fibre infrastructure as it prepares for 5G implementation.